 Most interviewers tend to ask the same types of questions, so it has become slightly easier to prepare for any job interview.
-If you are immigrating to Canada, chances are you will be doing your interview over Skype or telephone, which doesn’t mean that you should be wearing your pajamas for the interview.
+If you are immigrating to Canada, chances are you will be doing your interview over Skype or telephone, which doesn’t mean that you should be wearing your pajama bottoms for the interview.
 Dress appropriately and more importantly, do all the research that you can on the company before your interview.

 The Top 10 questions

 A1: While it may be easy to start telling the interviewer all about your life, try and stay focused by talking about your skills, goals and how this job fits perfectly into your career path.

 Q2: What is your greatest strength?

 A2: This answer should align with these particular job specifications.
 Highlight your skills and show them exactly why they need YOU.